Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Velocities profile shape functions

 where $U^+ \equiv U_0 / u_\tau$ is the flow profile normalised by the friction velocity $u_\tau$, $\kappa \approx 0.42$ is the von Kármán constant, $A^+ \approx 27$ is the van Driest constant, and $y^+ = \xi u_\tau / \nu$ is the distance from the wall, $\xi$, normalised to viscous lengths, with $\nu$ being the air kinematic viscosity.
 As will be discussed later, for the small ducts considered in this study, the boundary layer can extend the entire half-duct width.
 To ensure that the derivative of the profile is continuous at the duct centreline, we propose adding a cubic term to Eq.~\eqref{eq:vanDriest}, denoted by $\Pi$, which is given by

-where $y^+_{\text{max}} = W u_\tau / \nu / 2$ is the distance from the wall to the centreline in viscous lengths.
+where $y^+_{\text{max}} = W u_\tau / \nu / 2$ is the distance from the wall to the centreline in viscous lengths\footnote{Another option would be the application of blending functions, as has been done by \mbox{\citet{yangShearFlowEffects2024}}}.
 One of the simplest formulations for the boundary layer shape is the assumption of a linear variation.
 However, for the purposes of this work, the linear flow profile is not advantageous, as, although it is continuous, its first derivative is not continuous, which compromises the convergence of the pseudospectral method used in this study \cite[p.
 32]{boyd2001Chebyshev}.
 Therefore, we will not use it.
 Another common simplification for the flow profile shape is the inverse power law, which provides a good approximation of a turbulent boundary layer~\citep{nayfeh1974Effect, yangShearFlowEffects2024}.
 However, the inverse power law formulation has a problem since the velocity gradient near the wall tends to infinity.
 One could avoid this problem either by solving for acoustic displacement, as done by \citet{yangShearFlowEffects2024}, which implies that the gradient of the mean flow does not appear explicitly in the equation, or by adding a linear sub-layer near the wall~\citep[e.g.][]{nayfeh1974Effect}, which would result in an additional discontinuity in the derivative.
-Both solutions add complexity to this problem, and neither is as accurate as using the turbulent wall law formulation from Eq.~\eqref{eq:vanDriest} .
+Both solutions add complexity to this problem, and neither is as accurate as using the turbulent wall law formulation from Eq.~\eqref{eq:vanDriest}.

+The boundary layer thickness is often quantified by its displacement thickness or momentum thickness.
+The boundary layer displacement thickness is the distance by which the external flow must be displaced to account for the reduction in flow caused by the boundary layer, and is defined as

+where $U_\infty$ is the free-stream velocity, which for the purpose of this work is $U_\infty = U_0(0)$.
+The boundary layer momentum thickness is a measure of the loss of momentum within the boundary layer due to viscous effects and is given by